beancount/docs/docs/trading_with_beancount.md

       Assets:US:ETrade:Cash           -549.95 USD
       Expenses:Financial:Commissions     9.95 USD

-Now when you sell, you can do the same thing to disambiguate which lot’s position you want to reduce:
+Now when you sell, you can disambiguate which lot's position you want to reduce:

     2014-08-04 * "Selling off first trade"
       Assets:US:ETrade:IBM         -5 IBM {180.00 USD, 2014-05-20}
       Assets:US:ETrade:Cash            815.05 USD
       Expenses:Financial:Commissions     9.95 USD
       Income:US:ETrade:PnL

+If you are moving positions between accounts and would like to maintain the original acquisition date of the lot, you can use the same syntax (the date does *not* have to match that of the transaction that it is attached to).

 Note that it’s really unlikely that your broker will provide the information in the downloadable CSV or OFX files from their website… you probably won’t be able to automate the lot detail of this transaction, you might have to pick up the PDF trade confirmations your broker provides to enter this manually, if it ever happens.
 But how often does it happen that you buy two lots at the same price?
 I trade relatively frequently - about every two weeks - and in 8 years worth of data I don’t have a single occurrence of it.
 In practice, unless you do thousands of trades per day- and Beancount isn’t really designed to handle that kind of activity, at least not in the most efficient way - it just won’t happen very much.